 Larger varicose veins can benefit from ultrasound guided sclerotherapy, in which a vein is closed off, thus preventing the pooling of blood in the damaged vein, which is what causes varicose veins to bulge and appear like ridges.

 Laser treatments and sclerotherapy can also be effective for spider veins.
 Spider veins are very thin and just under the surface of the skin.
 They appear as tiny blue or purple lines that radiate out from a center like spider legs.

 The first step to treating varicose veins is to map the veins, so that the correct treatment may be applied and the best outcome achieved.
 These procedures involve minimal discomfort and any bruising fades within a few weeks.
 The procedures do not require time off from work or a cessation of regular activities.
 Following treatment, we recommend moderate exercise and the wearing of supportive compression socks.

-If you are ready to rid yourself of those varicose veins, contact us at BC Laser and Skin Care.
+If you are ready to rid yourself of those varicose veins, contact us at Beautiful Canadian Laser and Skincare Clinic.
 We have trained, professional staff and care is provided by a board certified physician.
 We offer varicose vein removal methods utilizing laser and ultrasound guided sclerotherapy.